ministryofjustice/laa-manage-your-civil-cases/README.md

    # Should output: 4.9.2
    ```

+**To Note:**
-**Note:** Corepack automatically uses the Yarn version specified in the `packageManager` field of `package.json`.
+- Corepack automatically uses the Yarn version specified in the `packageManager` field of `package.json`.
 No additional setup is required once corepack is enabled.
+- Corepack is the preferred `yarn` way, to install the package manager, instead of `npm install -g yarn` in your ci/cd pipeline
+- `yarn install --immutable` ensures that the lockfile (`yarn.lock`) is not modified during the installation process.

 ## Getting started